keybase/client/shared/images/iconfont/README.md

 1. Delete all icons from this folder
 2. Download iconfont svgs from this [zeplin sheet](https://zpl.io/29y4w5w)
 3. Optionally if there are PNG assets to update, download from this [zeplin sheet](https://zpl.io/VQoMDq4)
-    - Note: **Make sure you scroll all the way to the bottom of the Zeplin screen before exporting the assets, otherwise they might not load.**
+    - Note: **Make sure you scroll all the way to the bottom of the asset panel on the right of the Zeplin sheets before exporting the assets, otherwise they might not load.**
 4. Move assets to the appropriate directory
     - svg iconfonts: `client/shared/images/iconfont`
     - png assets: `client/shared/images/icons`